olekaspt/Lab08/README.md

 * Virtual and overridden methods (polymorphism)
 * Factory to create the "characters"
 * Make Unit Tests, at least 2 per concrete class.
+* All class declarations must be in their own header file.
+I.e. THe class Elf will be in Elf.h and Wizard will be in Wizard.h.
+Do not have a Races.h and Professions.h or Classes.h
+* Use Fwd Declaration as much as possible in your header files.

 # Lab Submission